Equivalence relations invariant under group actions: Abstract orbital and weakly orbital equivalence relations

-Along with Lemma~\ref{lem:worb_class_description}, this gives an intuitive description of weakly orbital equivalence relations (among the invariant equivalence relations) as those for which we have a set $\tilde X$ which restricts choice of ``base points'', and at the same time ,,uniformly'' limits the manner in which the group $H_{\tilde x}$ changes between various orbits: we can only take a union of conjugates of a fixed subgroup.
+Along with Lemma~\ref{lem:worb_class_description}, this gives an intuitive description of weakly orbital equivalence relations (among the invariant equivalence relations) as those for which we have a set $\tilde X$ which restricts choice of ``base points'', and at the same time ``uniformly'' limits the manner in which the group $H_{\tilde x}$ changes between various orbits: we can only take a union of conjugates of a fixed subgroup (and the conjugates we take depend also on $\tilde X$).

-In the later sections, we will consider the behaviour of $E$ when $\tilde X$ is somehow well-behaved, and we can think of that as somehow ``smoothing'' the manner in which the group changes between the $G$-orbits. \end{rem}
+In later sections, we will consider the behaviour of $E$ when $\tilde X$ is type-definable or closed.
+We can think of that as somehow ``smoothing'' $E$ between the $G$-orbits.